dearraed/crud-events-nest-react/README.md

 Navigate to the client folder and install the React dependencies:

 cd client

 npm install

 ### Running the Application
-To run both the server and the React client simultaneously, use the following command:
+To run both the server and the React client simultaneously, use the following command: (under the root folder)

 npm run start:together